7 Best Investment Brokers In Ireland for 2026

 How Is Davy Select Regulated?

-J&E Davy is directly authorised by the Central Bank of Ireland, making it one of two brokers on this list with direct Irish regulation (alongside Interactive Brokers Ireland).
+J&E Davy is directly authorised by the Central Bank of Ireland, making it the only broker on this list with direct Irish regulation.
 Irish investors receive €20,000 protection under the Investor Compensation Scheme.
 Being locally regulated means accountability to Irish authorities.

 What Is the Platform Like?